Miley Cyrus Drops Jaws In Booty Shorts With Mom Tish & Hot Sister Brandi In Nevada Desert

 Miley Cyrus just keeps on wowing.
-The “Slide Away” singer has mostly been making headlines for her divorce from Liam Hemsworth and recent Las Vegas performance, although today is seeing the 26-year-old do this for looking amazing in a family moment.
+The “Slide Away” singer has mostly been making headlines for her divorce from Liam Hemsworth and recent Las Vegas performance, although Monday is seeing the 26-year-old do this for looking amazing in a family moment.
 Miley has popped up on hot sister Brandi’s Instagram, with the snap also showing Miley’s attractive mother Tish.
-As The Inquisitr reported earlier today, Brandi had given fans a sneak peek at her own shorts outfit, with an Instagram story straight from the desert.
+As The Inquisitr reported, Brandi had given fans a sneak peek at her own shorts outfit, with an Instagram story straight from the desert.

 There’s been a major update.

-Earlier today, Brandi updated her Instagram.
-Her photo showed a stunning setting with carved rockfaces and fiery orange hues – the Nevada desert location was confirmed in the 32-year-old’s geo-tag.
-The image showed the trio looking happy and relaxed as they posed together with mom Tish seen sandwiched between her daughters.
-As to the outfits, there was a little bit of twinning going on.
-Miley was seen rocking a tiny pair of booty shorts in black, although sister Brandi’s version came slightly less tight.
-Miley had paired her shorts with a casual gray t-shirt and a hat, with the blonde also seen rocking shades.
+Earlier on Monday, Brandi updated her Instagram.
+Her photo showed a stunning setting with carved rockfaces and fiery orange hues – the Nevada desert location was confirmed in the 32-year-old’s geotag.
+The image showed the trio looking happy and relaxed as they posed together with Tish seen sandwiched between her daughters.
+There was a little bit of twinning going on in the outfits.
+Miley was seen rocking a tiny pair of booty shorts in black, although Brandi’s version came slightly less tight.
+Miley had paired her shorts with a casual gray T-shirt and a hat.
+The blonde also rocked shades.
 She was definitely looking sensational.

-Mom Tish was seen in a black-and-white ensemble – as to accessories, all three ladies were donning sunglasses, although Brandi was only one appearing without a hat.
+Tish was seen in a black-and-white ensemble – as for accessories, all three ladies were wearing sunglasses, although Brandi was the only one appearing without a hat.

-Engagement on Brandi’s Instagram may be lower compared to sister Miley’s, but this update definitely got noticed.
+Engagement on Brandi’s Instagram may be lower compared to Miley’s, but this update definitely got noticed.
 It also brought in a fan response.

 “Hope you girls are having fun,” one fan wrote with a heart emoji.